arjun-menon/arjun-menon.github.io/index.md

 	* [Distributed graph algorithms](https://github.com/arjun-menon/Distributed-Graph-Algorithms): implementations of a few distributed graph algorithms, where each node in the graph is a process, and IPC is used to solve graph problems.
 	* [Multi Adblock Detect](https://github.com/arjun-menon/multi-adblock-detect) ([npm](https://www.npmjs.com/package/multi-adblock-detect)): a library containing a React hook for detecting ad blockers.

+### Endnote

+You can reach out to me at <span class="endnote-mail">arj9 at pm dot me</span>, at my addresses listed elsewhere, or other platforms.

 I hope to write more stuff in the near future, and publish it here as well as elsewhere.

 {#